 The simplest form of education technology (especially in mathematics) involves automatic test marking.
 This technology is quite well-established, arising in the 70s and 80s to become a staple of standardised testing across the globe.

-Almost every edtech product incorporates "automatic marking" in some way - some solutions allow you to analyse the data in clever ways, or provide the tests in real-time for exciting classroom competitions.
+Almost every edtech product incorporates "automatic marking" in some way - some solutions allow you to analyze the data in clever ways, or provide the tests in real-time for exciting classroom competitions.
 Other products recommend interventions based on analysis it conducts.

 Adaptive technology takes this a step further.
-An adaptive program analyses the data and takes action immediately - most often, to optimise the user experience.
-This holds particular appeal for teachers, who want to "personalise" their instruction for every student, but do not have the time to give the task the attention it requires.
+An adaptive program analyzes the data and takes action immediately - most often, to optimise the user experience.
+This holds particular appeal for teachers, who want to "personalize" their instruction for every student, but do not have the time to give the task the attention it requires.
 Edtech solutions that deliver on adaptive technology are growing because of the time that it saves teachers - and the results they produce in students.

 Matific's adaptive algorithm